 - Turkey chili is loaded with flavor

-- Your entire house smell like heaven as the chili cooks!
+- Your entire house will smell like heaven as the chili cooks!

-So stop your search for any other turkey chili, slow cooked chilli con carne or recipe for chili- this is the only one that you need (it really is the best!).
+So stop your search for any other turkey chili, slow cooked chili con carne or recipe for chili- this is the only one that you need (it really is delicious!).

 How to Make Turkey Chili in a Crockpot

-Making turkey chili using a slow cooker or crockpot could not be any more simple.
-Essentially, you just add add of the ingredients to the bowl of the slow cooker, set it to low heat and come back a few hours later to a perfect dinner.
+Making turkey chili using a slow cooker or crockpot could not be any easier.
+Essentially, you just add add of the ingredients to the bowl of the slow cooker, set it to low heat and come back a few hours later to a perfect lunch or dinner.
 Our recipe does add an additional step at the beginning to infuse some flavor into the dish.

-- Add the sliced vegetables to the skillet and cook until browned
+- Add the sliced vegetables to the pan and cook until browned.

 - Place the cooked veggies in the crock pot along with the remaining ingredients.